 Below are two examples of how to draw shapes from real objects.
 First up, is a picture of potted flowers in front of a building.
 I viewed the flowers and pot as one flat object and just concentrated on the silhouette.
 I adapted what I viewed, and I didn’t focus on all of the interior details.
 I’ll just fill those in as I draw or paint.

 For this image of flowers in a vase, I combined objects in this still life setup to create a more unified composition

 Painting Great Shapes

-Now that you know how to draw better shapes, can the way you paint them help to improve your painting skills?
+Now that you know how to draw better shapes, the way you paint them can also help to improve your painting skills.
 If you want to loosen up your painting style, this is a good way to get there.